rhettg/BlueOx/README.md

 If BlueOx has not been explicitly configured, all the calls to BlueOx will essentially be no-ops.
 This is rather useful in testing contexts so as to not generate a bunch of bogus data.

-For production use, you'll need to set the collection host and port:
+For production use, you'll need to set the collection host:

-    blueox.configure("127.0.0.1", 3514)
+    blueox.default_configure()

+This will use the default of `127.0.0.1:3514` or respect the environment variable `BLUEOX_HOST`.
+Alternately, you can explicit configure a host:

+    blueox.default_configure("log-master")

 ### Logging module integration